rcmdnk/octopress-common-part/README.md

 such a header or sidebar, in which no page or post values are used.

-Normally, jekyll renders these common parts for each page or post, but the results are exactly same, extremely wasteful.
+Normally, jekyll renders these common parts for each page or post, but the results are exactly same.
+It is extremely wasteful.

 octopress-common-part separates these common parts, renders before rendering pages and posts,